Possible distance restraint bug in GMX 4.0.5

 First, you can easily disable the all-vs-all kernels by setting the environment variable GMX_NO_ALLVSALL (to any value, e.g. 1), but this should hopefully be fixed later today...

-#3 Updated by Erik Lindahl about 9 years ago
+#3 Updated by Erik Lindahl over 9 years ago

 This bug is caused by the usage of an extra 'atom' in all water molecules with zero charge and LJ parameters, but the atom has exactly the same coordinates for all water molecules.